Q. What if I am late for my appointment?

 Q. I am not able to go upstairs, is there a lift?

 A. Consultations at Leighton Road are all on the ground floor.
-There is a lift at our Branch Surgery at Ridgeway Court.
+There are lifts at our Grovebury Road Site.